arduino/help-center-content/content/Arduino Cloud/General Cloud/Wi-Fi-troubleshooting.md

 Wi-Fi connectivity problems are often caused by insufficient power.
 Since Wi-Fi usage demands more power than other operations, ensure your device is adequately powered by:

-- USB hubs might not supply sufficient power, especially if multiple devices are connected.
-Connect your device directly to a USB port on your computer or a dedicated power source.
+- Connecting your device directly to a USB port on your computer or a dedicated power source.
+USB hubs might not supply sufficient power, especially if multiple devices are connected.

-- Ensure you are using a high-quality USB cable capable of delivering consistent power.
+- Ensuring you are using a high-quality USB cable capable of delivering consistent power.

-- Verify that your power supply meets the necessary input voltage for your device.
+- Verifying that your power supply meets the necessary input voltage for your device.
 You can find hardware information for your device [here](https://docs.arduino.cc/hardware/).

 For more detailed information about power supplies, you can find additional guidance [here](https://support.arduino.cc/hc/en-us/articles/360018922259-What-power-supply-can-I-use-with-my-Arduino-board).